-EQM knew it was a produce-handling winner.
+EQM knew the bin filler was a produce-handling winner.
 But it’s great to be able to confirm that everything we said about it is true.

 It’s like having a particularly fruit-friendly employee on hand at all times to give your luscious fruit the attention it deserves.

-Fruits that bruise easily, like apples, pears, stonefruit and kiwifruit, get carefully packed while your staff is freed up for other duties.
+Fruits that bruise easily, like apples, pears, stonefruit and kiwifruit, get carefully packed while freeing up your staff for other duties.

 The rotary head lowers itself to a predetermined depth, then begins to gently lower the fruit into the bin.